Re-inventing how Canadians stay in touch.

 Suicide is a tragic consequence of mental distress that has become more common over the past five decades.

-As many as 90 percent of people who commit suicide experience mental health issues such as depression, substance abuse or other disorders.
-Between 10 and 15 percent of all people with a mental illness will commit suicide.
+As many as 90 per cent of people who commit suicide experience mental health issues such as depression, substance abuse or other disorders.
+Between 10 and 15 per cent of all people with a mental illness will commit suicide.

 Hopelessness is named as the single most accurate predictor of suicide.
 This is a common symptom of depression and some other psychiatric disorders.